 - A manual can opener

-- If you know a winter storm is coming, ensure any family member taking prescription medicine has at least one week’s worth of medicine available.
+- Three to four-day supply of over-the-counter medicines.
+If you know a winter storm is coming, ensure any family member taking prescription medicine has at least one week’s worth of medicine available.

 - First aid kit and medical supplies